 What if QuickBooks Online doesn’t meet all my needs?

 QuickBooks Desktop offers many features and add-ons that manufacturers use to bridge the gap between accounting and manufacturing systems.
 For example, QBD has inventory management and barcode scanning, or you could install the QuickBooks Time add-on for production scheduling and time tracking.

 On QBO you either lose these features or have to buy additional plans like QuickBooks Payroll, which starts from $37/month.
 Now that add-ons will no longer be supported for QBD 2020, users will have to find an alternative to tie manufacturing management and accounting together.

 Luckily, there is another solution — Katana.
-Katana is a manufacturing ERP software that manufacturers use to take control of many business processes like production scheduling, inventory management, and manufacturing operations.
+Katana is a cloud manufacturing platform that manufacturers use to take control of many business processes like production scheduling, inventory management, and manufacturing operations.

 QuickBooks Desktop 2020 versions may be moving on with their lives, so it’s time you do the same.
 When one door closes, another one opens.
 There are plenty more fish in the sea.
 Things happen for a reason.
 Regardless of how many clichés we add here, remember: this change may have left you feeling down, but Katana + QBO are here to lift you back up again.

 Laura is a Copywriter who loves to find the fun and beauty in every topic she writes about.